Gallopsled/pwntools-tutorial/context.md

 # Context

-The `context` object is a global, thread-aware object which contains various settins used by `binjitsu`.
+The `context` object is a global, thread-aware object which contains various settins used by `pwntools`.

 Generally at the top of an exploit, you'll find something like: